RobinWeitzel/nn-project/_posts/2019-04-22-encoding-a-move-p2.md

 ### Moves as words
 Last chapter I argued that human move representations are not suitable for this project.
 This holds true if we solve this task using common image caption generation approaches.
-However, if we take another look at the algebraic notation, this time from an NLP perspective you may notice something.
+However, if we take another look at the algebraic notation, this time from an NLP perspective you may notice something interesting.

-1. e4 e5
-2. Nf3 Nc6
-3. Bb5 a6
+1. e4 e5 2.
+Nf3 Nc6 3.
+Bb5 a6

 Each move is a word and putting them one after the other we can form a sentence that describes each move that was made so far.
 Anyone familiar with NLP knows that this is a prime use case for one-directional RNNs.
 If we encode the game state using the output from an LSTM or GRU this task suddenly becomes a machine translation project.
 We read in the chess notation and "translate" it to the explanation for the last move.

-### Which method is best
 Both the matrix representation and the NLP approach look very promising.
 How can we decide which one is best?
+In the next chapter I will devise an unsupervised training scenario to evaluate both models.